agitter/MultiPCSF/README.md

 `--resultpath` argument.
 The `initial` and `itr*` directories (one for each of the iterations specified by the `--iterations` argument) provide detailed information about intermediate results.
-Except for the last `itr*` directory, these can typically be deleted after MultiPCSF terminates.
+Except for the last `itr*` directory, these can typically be deleted after Multi-PCSF terminates.

 The location of the final Multi-PCSF networks depends on the settings.
 If `--artificialprizes` was set to one of the negative prize options or only